RISs and Sidelink Communications in Smart Cities: The Key to Seamless Localization and Sensing: RIS-Enabled las Scenarios

 \subsubsection{{\rm A3)} \textbf{RIS Localization via Multi-Static Sensing}}

 In a scenario where passive \acp{ue} or objects are coated with RISs, the localization (or sensing, depending on scenarios) can be performed semi-passively with only a small amount of energy needed for localization coordination and RIS phase profile control.
-Such localization tasks can estimate the positions (and orientations) of RIS-coated objects by using several beacons with known positions.
+Such localization tasks can estimate the positions (and orientations) of RIS-coated objects by using several beacons with known positions {and the estimated delays and spatial frequencies (rather than the AODs used in A1 and A2)}.
 Note that the geometrical constraints can largely reduce the difficulties in these scenarios.
-For example, the orientation of an RIS can be assumed as 1D (e.g., placed on the top of a car facing up).
+For example, the orientation of a RIS can be assumed as 1D (e.g., vehicle heading direction).
 In addition, the adoption of antenna arrays at the beacons can further simplify the RIS localization problem.